libvips/libvips/_posts/2023-10-10-What's-new-in-8.15.md

 There are two improvements to all loaders and savers.
-First, you can pass a `revalidate` flag to all loaders which will make them bypass the libvips cache and refeth the image from the source.
+First, you can pass a `revalidate` flag to all loaders which will make them bypass the libvips cache and refetch the image from the source.
 This is useful if you are loading a file where the contents might change.

 Secondly, we've deprecated the `strip` option to savers and added a new `keep`